 - Supporting your dog when holding them to keep the spine horizontal.

-All Dachshunds are prone to back problems!
-The longhair Daxies are also prone to degenerative eye disease that causes blindness, called Progressive Retinal Atrophy (PRA).
-All our breeding dogs are tested for PRA to make sure we do not breed Daxies with eye problems.
+The Longhair Daxies are also prone to degenerative eye disease that causes blindness, called Progressive Retinal Atrophy (PRA).
+All our breeding dog’s PRA get tested to make sure we breed healthy pups.

 Longhaired Dachshunds are easy to groom, they go through as low-maintenance grooming breed.
 They should be combed and brushed at least twice a week.
 Mats can develop behind the ears and need to be untangled by hand.
 They don’t need to be bathed very often, once every three months or so, should be more of than enough.